nonkronk/jaksearch/README.md

 ## How to Use
 #### Search Terms
 Select the text you want to check, right-click on it, and click on "Cari di Jakmall" button.
-A new tab will be open with the search result.
+A new tab will be open with the search results.

 ## License
 MIT licensed.
 See [LICENSE](LICENSE) for detail